Abortion rights, women of color, and LGBTQIA+ people are under attack. Pledge to join us in fighting for gender justice.

 Access to care due to cost

-Source: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health.
-BRFSS Prevalence & Trends Data, 2021.
-The share of women reporting trouble accessing healthcare due to cost could not be calculated for Florida as Florida is no longer participating in the National Behavioral Risk Factor Surveillance Survey.
+Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health.
+BRFSS Prevalence & Trends Data, 2024.
+The share of women reporting trouble accessing healthcare due to cost could not be calculated for Tennessee as this state was unable to collect enough data to meet the minimum requirements to be included in the 2024 public data set.